wp-plugins/theme-tweaker-lite/readme.txt

 == Change Log ==

+* V3.08: Taking care of some debug notices from WordPress debug mode.
+[Aug 30, 2012]
 * V3.07: Minor changes to the admin page.
 [July 18, 2012]
 * V3.06: Testing compatibility with WP 3.4.
 [July 11, 2012]
 * V3.05: Renaming a function, consolidating image resources and trimming auxiliary files.
 [May 24, 2012]